Lifestyle (Rich Gang song): Music video

 A music video for "Lifestyle", directed by Be El Be, was released on June 29, 2014.
 The video features Birdman, Young Thug, Rich Homie Quan, and others partying with women on a plane and yacht.
 Mack Maine, Soulja Boy, and the song's producer London on da Track make cameo appearances.

 Remixes

 In August 2014, American rapper Lil Boosie released his remix of "Lifestyle".
-On September 29, shortly after being signed to Rich Gang/Cash Money Records, Atlanta-based singer Jacquees released a video to his remix of "Lifestyle".
+On September 29, shortly after being signed to Rich Gang and Cash Money Records, Atlanta-based singer Jacquees released a video to his remix of "Lifestyle".
 Another remix of the song by Atlanta-based rapper Waka Flocka Flame was released in October 2014.
+In March 2023, country-pop artist Morgan Wallen interpolated the song for his track "180 (Lifestyle)" on his album One Thing at a Time.

 Live performances

 Young Thug and Rich Homie Quan performed the song at the 2014 BET Hip Hop Awards on October 14, 2014.